microsoft/azure-health-data-services-toolkit/README.md

   - **Channel:** Used to output data in a pipeline to an external system actor (ESA).
 This is usually an Azure service (like Storage, Event Hub, and/or Service Bus).
   - **Binding:** The target service for a custom operation (usually a FHIR service).
 This can be null for custom operations that don't need to have a destination.

-### What about FHIR Proxy?
+### What about the FHIR Proxy?

-FHIR Proxy was created in response to customer requests for customizing the Azure API for FHIR.
+[FHIR Proxy] (https://github.com/microsoft/fhir-proxy) was created in response to customer requests for customizing the Azure API for FHIR.
 With the release of Azure Health Data Services, we’ve come up with a new approach to customization.

 - This SDK lets you go beyond the proxy pattern and gives you tools for other customization patterns.
 - This SDK is designed to be used in smaller operation-specific modules.
 If you are customizing a certain behavior, you don’t need to proxy the rest of your API calls.